 Finally, tracking your traffic numbers and your posts’ performance might not directly help you drive traffic.
 But it gives you valuable insights.

 Insight can be instrumental in making the necessary adjustments in your writing and on your site to attract and retain customers.
-Rank Tracking by BiQ is a great product to keep track of your keywords rank without having to check for it manually.
+Rank Tracking by BiQ is a great product to keep track of your keywords rank on both mobile and desktop without having to check for it manually.

 It’s actually really easy to use.
 You just need to enter your domain and all the keywords that you want to track.
 It will start to track the keywords and you will get to see the performance of the keywords over time.

 On the other hand, if you are not sure how are your keywords ranking or if it stands a chance to rank for SERP features, you can get all the details you need using BiQ’s Rank Intelligence.

 Rank Intelligence will reveal all the keywords and pages you are currently ranking for.
 It’s also a handy product to spy on your competitors’ keywords and overtake them in their position!

 Try it out for yourself now – create a free account at BiQ to explore the Rank Intelligence and Rank Tracking in one go!